GetSpeckle/speckle-browser-extension/README.md

 # speckleos-extension
 ### Introduction
-Universal browser for Web 3 and the Polkadot ecosystem.
+Universal browser extension for Web 3 and the Polkadot ecosystem.

 ## Good to know before using: